-Participant who have attended 5 events or less will be required to attend a New Participant Speech given by members of the Council.
+Players who have attended 5 events or less will be required to attend a New Player Speech.
 The speech includes a review of basic Darkon rules, the duties of Elders, and safety.
-This is a valuable time for new participants to ask veterans of the game questions concerning rules, weapons, armor, etc.
+This is a valuable time for new Players to ask veterans of the game questions concerning rules, weapons, armor, etc.